Content updated: April 14th, 2026

-While DIY tick control methods can offer some brief relief, professional pest control services provide a comprehensive solution.
-Terminix experts can effectively identify tick hotspots, implement targeted treatments, and provide ongoing prevention strategies to help protect your property and family from these dangerous pests.
+Protecting your family starts with reducing tick activity in your yard and addressing the conditions that allow infestations to thrive.
+While DIY methods may provide temporary relief, professional pest control services offer a more comprehensive solution.
+Terminix experts can identify tick hotspots, implement targeted treatments, and recommend long-term prevention strategies to help safeguard your property and family.

 What attracts ticks to your yard?